 Also, the flow of the water is in the same direction.
-You can use long hair brushes for the wool carpet but for the silk fibers, avoid the brushes.
+You can use long hair brushes for the wool carpet but for the silk fibres, avoid the brushes.
 Silk carpets are expensive and the brushes may destroy the piles and decrease the overall aesthetics of the carpet.

 Use vacuum cleaner

-You should aim to vacuum your piece on a daily or weekly basis.
+You should aim to vacuum the dust off your piece on a daily or weekly basis.
 Just make sure you vacuum the carpet on both sides.
 You can apply this method when you have less time and your item takes more time for dry completely.
 Regular vacuuming surely prolongs the life of your carpet.

 Using a shampoo

 Shampoo is the best option for cleaning for the silk handmade pieces.
-Along with giving it a good scent, it also conditions the piece.
+Along with giving it a pleasant scent, it also conditions the piece.
 Apply the shampoo solution on the carpet and scrub using hands.
 Then rinse it with cold water and let it air dry.